waltherB/DevOpsTools/README.md

-# miniDevOps: A DevOps Toolkit Operated within Docker
+# DevOpsTools: A DevOps Toolkit Operated within Docker

 `miniDevOps` is a Docker image designed to provide a comprehensive set of DevOps tools and utilities, all within a Debian Linux environment.